lino-framework/lino/docs/dev/actors.rst

     JavaScript if this is just an abstract base class to be inherited by other actors.

-  .. method:: get_handle_name(self, ar)

-    Most actors use the same UI handle for each request.
-But e.g. debts.PrintEntriesByBudget overrides this to implement
-    dynamic columns depending on it's master_instance.

   .. method:: workflow_buttons(self, obj, ar)

     A virtual field that displays the workflow buttons for the given